riccardoperra/better-comments-for-github/README.md

 # GitHub Better Comments

 Have you ever though that GitHub editor could be improved?
-Have you ever wasted time to write a decent comment, review or just markdown?
+Have you ever wasted time to write a decent review, or just to make some comment in a issue, or a discussion?

 This extension completely replaces the native editor with a new one that supports real-time preview with a WYSIWYG experience.